zsubzwary/ZakiActivityIndicator/README.md

 ## Installation

-Open your project and run `npm i zakiactivityindicator` or `yarn add zakiactivityindicator`
+Open your project and run `npm i zakiactivityindicator` OR `yarn add zakiactivityindicator`

 ## Usage